 - Top 13 Questions to Help You Get Started

 Here’s the truth: The interview is mostly about you.
 The company likely has a stack of candidates, trimmed to the best two or three options, and you’re one of them.
 They want to hire the best, so most of the time you’ll be the one answering questions.

 But you’re an equally important part of the interview.
 This is your future.
 And you’re going to want to make an informed decision.
 If the company likes you and wants to bring you on board, you’ll want to make sure you like them in return.

 Apart from the most common interview questions a hiring manager will ask you, a good interviewer will also leave at least 10-15 minutes for you to ask questions near the end.
-This is your chance to convince them that you’re a good fit, and find out for yourself if it’s the right fit for you too.
+This is your chance to convince them that you’re a good fit, and find out for yourself if this job is the right fit for you, too.

 Here’s the best questions to ask in an interview:

 Executives think big.
 They can look at company challenges and opportunities holistically—the “30,000-foot view”—before analyzing details.

 You should structure an end-of-interview Q&A the same way.
 Think big, then zoom in a bit.